-The eagle over the main entrance turns its head away from Trinity and towards St John’s, setting the rumour mill grinding again for gossip on evidence towards a (non existent) College rift.
+The eagle over the main entrance turns its head away from Trinity and towards St John’s, setting the rumour mill grinding again for gossip on evidence of a (non-existent) College rift.

 The Legends of St John’s Clock-less Clock Tower

 The St John’s New Court clock tower has no clock!
-The imaginative source to boundless apocryphal stories, myths and rumours.
+The imaginative source of boundless apocryphal stories, myths and rumours.

 There are plenty of variants on these local myths, most likely proliferated and embellished by the unresearched punting tours in the later twentieth century.

 No St John’s vs Trinity Clock Tower Race